PRIMATES &

 These conditions are usually caused by doing repetitive movements or holding cramped positions for extended periods.

-I have suffered several times from the carpal tunnel syndrome because I did lots of cycling with no gloves.
+I've suffered several times from the carpal tunnel syndrome because I did lots of cycling with no gloves.

 Some parts of your body, sometimes very small, may become gradually less sensitive.